SusanElizabeth/alexa-fayetteville-tennessee-guide/README.md

 This new template uses [AWS Lambda](https://aws.amazon.com/lambda/), the [Alexa Skills Kit (ASK)](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit), and the [ASK SDK](https://developer.amazon.com/public/community/post/Tx213D2XQIYH864/Announcing-the-Alexa-Skills-Kit-for-Node-js), in addition to the [New York Times Article Search API](https://developer.nytimes.com) for news.
 We provide the business logic, error handling, and help functions for your skill, you just need to provide the data and credentials.

-For this example, we will be creating a skill for the city of Seattle, Washington.
+For this example, we will be creating a skill for the city of Fayetteville, Washington.
 The user of this skill will be able to ask things like:

-   * “Alexa, ask Seattle Guide what there is to do.”
+   * “Alexa, ask Fayetteville Guide what there is to do.”
-   * “Alexa, ask Seattle Guide about the Space Needle.”
+   * “Alexa, ask Fayetteville Guide about the Space Needle.”
-   * “Alexa, ask Seattle Guide for the news.”
+   * “Alexa, ask Fayetteville Guide for the news.”

 You will be able to use your own city in the sample provided, so that users can learn to love your location as much as you do!
 This might also be a good opportunity to combine the knowledge from this template with our [Calendar Reader sample](https://github.com/alexa/skill-sample-nodejs-calendar-reader), so that you can provide information about the events in your town, as well as the best places to visit.